mattmayerEB/EB-Race/README.md

 ## Customize
 - Colors are black/white/blue with subtle gray accents in `style.css`.
-- Form fields: name, email (required), company, notes.
+- Form fields: firstName, lastName, year, make, model, state, email, phone (all required).
 Modify as needed.

 ## Privacy note
 Only collect information you need.
 Consider adding a brief privacy statement on the page.